wolfi584/Rainfall_in_Australia/README.md

 -	Water shortages

 ## Questions We Hope to Answer
-Which machine learning model will most accuratly predict rainfall levels in Australia during the year 2017?
-Attaining an accurate rainfall foreccast in advance can help Australians prepare for potential drought.
+Which machine learning model will most accurately predict rainfall levels in Australia during the year 2017?
+Attaining an accurate rainfall forecast in advance can help Australians prepare for potential drought.
 Some methods of drought preparation include water conservation, irrigation systems, crop diversification, and product sourcing.

 ## Resources
 - **Data Source:**